Non-invasive white cell counts at the tip of your finger

 The project is completing its proof of principle phase and entering its first clinical tests with chemotherapy patients.

-This project could not have been possible without the technical contributions of Luis Soenksen (experimental design), Jason Tucker-Schwartz (optics) and Ola Kalinowska (product-market fit).
+This project could not have been possible without the technical contributions of Luis Soenksen (experimental design) and Jason Tucker-Schwartz (optics).

 Carolina Cerrato, MD.
 Hospital La Paz, Madrid, Spain.
 Ephraim Hochberg, MD.
 Massachusetts General Hospital, Boston, USA.